 ANODIZE QUALITY CONTROL

-Linetec has a quality assurance program with line threequality checks including hand checks, computer-automated system controls, and monitoring, along with testing to assure quality meets and exceeds the AAMA611 test requirements.
+Linetec has a rigorous quality assurance program including associate visual checks, computer-automated system controls and monitoring, along with testing to assure quality meets or exceeds the AAMA 611 test requirements.

 Rigorous, on-line quality assurance program conducted before leaving linetec.